RashJrEdmund/node-express-js-template/README.md

   - If it's ok, you can then work on it, the create PRs to the <code>dev</code> branch.
   - Your PR should be titled feature/<code>< your fix(as shoten as possible):your github-username ></code>.
   - Donnot or attempt force pushing.
-  - Donnot push your local test branches or any branches your created that donnot follow this format
+  - Donnot push your local test branches or any branches your created that donnot follow this format, and or have anything to do with your fix
-  -